Joseph Bonaparte: King of Naples

-Upon the outbreak of war between France and Austria in 1805, Ferdinand IV of Naples had agreed to a treaty of neutrality with Napoleon but, a few days later, declared his support for Austria.
+Upon the outbreak of war between France and Austria in 1805, Ferdinand IV of Naples had agreed to a treaty of neutrality with Napoleon I but, a few days later, declared his support for Austria.
 He permitted a large Anglo-Russian force to land in his kingdom.
 Napoleon, however, was soon victorious.
 After the War of the Third Coalition was shattered on 5 December at the Battle of Austerlitz, Ferdinand was subject to Napoleon's wrath.

 On 27 December 1805, Napoleon issued a proclamation from the Schönbrunn declaring Ferdinand to have forfeited his kingdom.
-He said that a French invasion would soon follow to ensure 'that the finest of countries is relieved from the yoke of the most faithless of men.'
+He said that a French invasion would soon follow to ensure that "the finest of countries is relieved from the yoke of the most faithless of men".

 On 31 December Napoleon commanded Joseph Bonaparte to move to Rome, where he would be assigned to command the army sent to dispossess Ferdinand of his throne.
 Although Bonaparte was the nominal commander-in-chief of the expedition, Marshal Masséna was in effective command of operations, with General St. Cyr second.
 But, St. Cyr, who had previously held the senior command of French troops in the region, soon resigned in protest at being made subordinate to Masséna and left for Paris.
 An outraged Napoleon ordered St. Cyr to return to his post at once.

 On 8 February 1806 the French invasion force of forty-thousand men crossed into Naples.
 The centre and right of the army under Masséna and General Reynier advanced south from Rome, while Giuseppe Lechi led a force down the Adriatic coast from Ancona.
 On his brother's recommendation, Bonaparte attached himself to Reynier.
 The French advance faced little resistance.
 Even before any French troops had crossed the border, the Anglo-Russian forces had beaten a prudent retreat, the British withdrawing to Sicily, and the Russians to Corfu.
 Abandoned by his allies, King Ferdinand had also already set sail for Palermo on 23 January.
 Queen Maria-Carolina lingered a little longer in the capital but, on 11 February, fled to join her husband.

 The first obstacle the French encountered was the fortress of Gaeta; its governor, Prince Louis of Hesse-Philippsthal, refused to surrender his charge.
 There was no meaningful delay of the invaders, as Masséna detached a small force to besiege the garrison before continuing south.
 Capua opened its gates after only token resistance.
 On 14 February Masséna took possession of Naples and, the following day, Bonaparte staged a triumphant entrance into the city.
 Reynier was quickly dispatched to seize control of the Strait of Messina and, on 9 March, inflicted a crushing defeat of the Neapolitan Royal Army at the Battle of Campo Tenese, effectively destroying it as a fighting force and securing the entire mainland for the French.